sunfounder/pico-2w-kit/docs/source/cproject/ar_led.rst

 2.1 - Hello, LED!
 =======================================

-Welcome to your first hardware project with the Raspberry Pi Pico 2w!
+Welcome to your first hardware project with the Raspberry Pi Pico 2 W!
 In this lesson, we'll learn how to make an LED blink using MicroPython.
 This simple project is a great way to get started with physical computing and understand how to control hardware with code.

 * :ref:`cpn_led`